getstackhead/stackhead/Documentation/introduction/project-definition.md

           dest: /var/test
       hooks:
         after_setup: # these commands are executed inside container after it was created
-          - echo 'Container was created'
+          - echo "Container was created"
         before_destroy: # these commands are executed inside container before it is destroyed
-          - echo 'Container will be destroyed'
+          - echo "Container will be destroyed"
     - name: db # service name
       image: mariadb:10.5 # Docker image name
       environment: # environment variables for Docker container